kasra-keshavarz/StMaryMilk2023-UofC/modified_TGF/README.md

 62267
 ```

-On the other hand, the following river segments (`seg_id_nhm`) are not associated with any sub-basin:
+On the other hand, the following river segments (`seg_id_nhm`) are not associated with any sub-basin and it is an error in the `TGF` dataset:
 ```
 56880
 57536